backstage/backstage/docs/features/software-templates/testing-scaffolder-alpha.md

 You will need to change the import for `FieldValidation` to point at the new `react-jsonschema-form` dependency.

-> Note: you will proabably need to install this dependency too, by using `yarn add @rjsf/utils` in the package where you define these validation functions, this could also be in the `packages/app` folder, so you can install it there if needed.
+> Note: you will probably need to install this dependency too, by using `yarn add @rjsf/utils` in the package where you define these validation functions, this could also be in the `packages/app` folder, so you can install it there if needed.

 ```diff
 - import { FieldValidation } from '@rjsf/core';